bioinformaticsdotca/GenEpi_2018/module6/README.md

 spades.py --only-assembler -s unclassified.fasta -o unclassified_results
 ```

 The assembled genome will be located under `unclassified_results/contigs.fasta`.
-In order to get a better idea of what's in these files, let's run the assembled genome through [NCBI BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) and examine the matches.
+In order to get a better idea of what's in these files, let's run the assembled genome through [NCBI BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch) and examine the matches (note, you can find and download the file by navigating through the filesystem in your web browser).

 ### Questions

+*Note: Precomputed results are in `~/CourseData/IDGE_data/module6/example-outputs/ex2` if needed.*

 1. Look through the matches for a few of the longest and highest-covered contigs in NCBI.
-Are there any matches that could tell you a bit more about what is responsible for the patients illness?
+Are there any matches that could tell you a bit more about what is responsible for the patient's illness?

    You can look through the results for different contigs in NCBI BLAST by using the drop-down menu shown below:

    ![blast-drop-down][images/blast-drop-down.png]

-   The length and coverage of the contig is listed in the sequence id (e.g., `len_5000` for 5000 bp, `cov_5.1` for an average coverage of 5.1).
-The coverage indicates how much data (how many reads) match up with this particular contig.
+   The length and coverage of the contig is listed in the sequence id (e.g., `len_5000` for 5000 bp, `cov_5.15` for an average coverage of 5.15).
+The coverage gives an indication of how much data (how many reads) were used to assemble this contig.

-   *Note: We specifically removed the organism you will find from the kraken database for this workshop.
-This organism would be found by Kraken for the standard bacterial/viral databases, but emerging pathogens may not be*.
+   *Note: We specifically removed the organism you will find from the Kraken database for this workshop.
+This organism would be found by Kraken for the standard bacterial/viral databases, but emerging pathogens may not be found as easily.*

 ## Paper